elielalbuquerque/sudoku-python/README.md

 # sudoku-ia-unisinos
 This working is part of discipline A rtificial Inteligence ans Inteligent Systems.
-Here you can find an implementation of simple [backtracking](https://en.wikipedia.org/wiki/Backtracking) search algorithm and has too a implementaion with heuristics Minimum Remaining Value(MRV)approach, and also a simple python console application that reads an input sudoku from _input.py_ and solves it using one of above algorithms.
+Here you can find some solvers aproches like a implementation of simple [backtracking](https://en.wikipedia.org/wiki/Backtracking) search algorithm, has too a implementation with [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) and one aproach based in backtracking with the heuristic Minimum Remaining Value(MRV).
+Asimple python console application that reads an input sudoku from _input.txt_ and solves it using above algorithms.

 # Prerequisites
   * Python 3